1. Our Privacy Philosophy

 - Disposal and Retention

-Except as otherwise permitted or required by law, your personal information will be retained for so long as is reasonably necessary to fulfil the purposes for which it was collected.
+Except as otherwise permitted or required by law, your personal information will be retained for so long as is reasonably necessary to fulfil the purposes for which it was collected or as required by law.

 - Safeguarding your information